nazar-art/spring-boot-security/README.md

 - jpa_configuration -> configuration with JPA and MySql
 - ldap_configuration -> configuration for Ldap Server
 - jwt_configuration -> configuration for JWT authentication
+- accounts_login_configuration -> configuration to app with Facebook and Github accounts